qtiuto/lua-for-android/README.md

      or Type['name'](...).Once you got a java object you can do the simi- liar opertation to its Object fields or methods.

-     However,if the class have some field and method with the same name, you can't get or set the field by Type.name or obj.name.Instead, you must use (Type or obj).name[any value you like] to use the field.
+     However,if the class has some fields and methods with the same name, you can't get or set the field by Type.name or obj.name.Instead, you must use (Type or obj).name[any value you like] to use the field.
      Another special case is that the field with the same name but